ManyAsset/manyasset.github.io/tutorials/weaponporting/tools-programs.md

 ### Import settings

-- Go to file tab top left, then click on the box next to "Import...".
+- Go to the file tab top left, then click on the box next to "Import...".

 ![file_import_box_settings](file_import_box_settings-1.jpg)